Selindek/spring-data-jpa-acl/acl/README.md

 ## PermissionLink

-Most of the cases a well-designed DB structure and the above annotations would be enough for handling any permission/restriction requirements.
+Most of the cases a well-designed DB structure and the above annotations are enough for handling any permission/restriction requirements.

 But sometimes you really have to assign permissions dynamically.
 (Like in a traditional Access-Control-List)